aehng/Lecture-Notes/Module0/Unix_CLI.md

 Commands, like functions in Python, may take arguments.
-The square brackets surrounding `argument ...` in the example above indicate an optional portion.
+The square brackets surrounding `argument ...` in the example above indicate an *optional* portion.
 The ellipsis means that there may be more arguments beyond the first one.
 All together, this example means "_command_ takes zero or more arguments".

-Unlike Python and Java, parentheses do not surround the argument list and spaces are used to separate arguments from each other instead of commas.
-When an argument contains white space it must be surrounded by quote marks (either single `'` or double-quotes `"` in a matching pair).
+Unlike Python and Java, parentheses do not surround the argument list and commas do not separate arguments.
+White space separates commands and arguments from each other.
+If one argument needs to contain white space, surround it in quote marks (either single `'` or double-quotes `"`).

-Arguments are passed from the shell into the command as a list of strings.
+Arguments are given by the shell to the command as a list of *strings*.
-Each command verifies that the correct arguments were given.
 It is up to the command to decide how many arguments it needs as well as the meaning of each argument.
 For example, if an argument should be regarded as an integer, it is the responsibility of the command to convert that string into its numeric form.

 ### Elementary Shell commands